-Ceiling Soffit Clings: If there are multiple soffits in a row, this is a perfect opportunity to incorporate some messaging to support your corporate event since attendees will be able to read this verbiage while walking to their designation.
-Be purposeful, make sure your message ties in with the event theme to help drive home your desired communication.
+Ceiling Soffit Clings: If there are multiple soffits in a row, this is a perfect opportunity to incorporate some messaging to support your corporate event, since attendees will be able to read this verbiage while walking to their destination.
+Be purposeful—make sure your message ties in with the event theme to help drive home your desired communication.

-Wall Clings: This particular space allowed for larger than life, branded wall clings which made a huge statement as attendees flowed through this space on their way to registration.
+Wall Clings: This particular space allowed for larger than life, branded wall clings, which made a huge statement as attendees flowed through this space on their way to registration.
 If the space has lots of columns, wrap them in clings.
-By hanging banners elevated in a space, attendees are able to read it from a distance and still view them when a large crowd is gathering in the space below.
+By hanging elevated banners in a space, attendees are able to read them from a distance.
+Plus, they can still view them when a large crowd is gathering in the space below.

-Giant 3D Letters / Event Logo: Who doesn’t love a giant installation that lends itself for photo opportunities?
-It could be a 3D event logo or a larger than life guitar that fits with the overall rock & roll meeting theme to welcome guests onto the property (pictured below).
-This can be the perfect interactive activity to bring out the creative and fun side of attendees.
+Giant 3D Letters/Event Logo: Who doesn’t love a giant installation that lends itself for photo opportunities?
+It could be a 3D event logo or a larger than life guitar that fits with the overall rock and roll meeting theme to welcome guests onto the property (pictured below).
+This can be the perfect interactive activity to bring out the creative, fun side of attendees.

 The key when reviewing hotel and venue environmental branding opportunities is to find areas to brand that will stop attendees in their tracks to take in the graphics because they aren’t expecting it.
-Also, look for areas that will assist an attendee with their on-site experience, whether that is in directing them to the registration desk or allowing them to quickly reference that larger than life event agenda.
-Put yourself in the attendee’s shoes when walking the space to determine the best verbiage and graphics to use.
+Also, look for areas that will assist an attendee with their on-site experience, whether that be directing them to the registration desk or allowing them to quickly reference the event agenda.
+Put yourself in the attendee’s shoes when walking around the space to determine the best verbiage and graphics to use.